vizzuhq/vizzu-lib/docs/content/tutorial/10-filtering.md

 })
 ```

-Now we add a cross-filter that includes items from both the Genres and the Types
-dimensions.
-Check out the operators in the filter we used to achieve this
+Now we add a cross-filter that includes items from both the Genres and the Types dimensions.
+This way we override the filter from the previous state.
+If we weren't update the filter, Vizzu would use it in subsequent states.
-result.
-Once again, we had to add the items to the filter that we added in the
-previous step since Vizzu will only include elements in a filter that are
-explicitly described in that step.

 ```javascript { "title": "Filter by two dimensions" }
 chart.animate({